Learn how to make peppermint bark with this simple recipe. Serve it during the holidays or give it as gifts.

 Recipe Ingredients:

-You can use any types of chocolate that you like, I used a store brand and it was still a festive treat.
-But I imagine it would be quite delightful when made with high quality chocolate.
+You can use any type of chocolate you like, I used a store brand, and it was still a festive treat.
+But I imagine it would be quite delightful when made with high-quality chocolate.

 You can also substitute semi-sweet chocolate with dark chocolate or milk chocolate.
 Just go with your favorite.

-This recipe easily doubles which is great for parties or simply having extra for yourself!
+This recipe easily doubles, which is great for parties or simply for having extra for yourself!

 Supplies: